 Sheets and Blankets

 Even if you don’t splurge on a new mattress, topping off your old bed with luxurious new sheets can transform your sleep.
 The majority of luxury hotels use all-white bedding for that crisp and clean look, so emulate that style for upscale impact.
-Look for high-thread-count sheets made from Percale, which tends to feel lighter and more airy than other materials.
+Look for high-thread-count sheets made from percale, which tends to feel lighter and airier than other materials.
 The Company Store’s 400-Thread Count Supmia Percale Sheet Set is made from American-grown cotton that feels amazing—the set has an option for an extra-deep fitted sheet so you don’t have to fight with a fitted sheet that slides off the corners of your mattress in the middle of the night.

 Luxury Hotels use duvets rather than old-fashioned comforters—this helps rooms look cleaner and more pulled-together, and allows just the cover to be washed in between guests, rather than the whole comforter.
 Garnet Hill’s Signature Down-Alternative All-Season Comforter is the perfect choice, thanks to its cruelty- and allergy-free filling, which gives you weight without overheating.
 This duvet manages to be light in the summer months but still cozy during the winter.